Describing Functions and Phase Response Curves of Excitable Systems: Motivation: background limitations

 \subsection{Describing functions}

-The describing function method was originally developed for the feedback interconnection of a linear time-invariant system with a static nonlinearity.
-The describing function \( N(A, \omega) \) of the static nonlinearity expresses the gain and phase shift introduced by the nonlinear element when driven by a sinusoidal input of amplitude \( A \) and frequency \( \omega \):
+The describing function (DF) method was developed for feedback systems combining linear time-invariant dynamics with static nonlinearities.
+The DF \(N(A,\omega)\) represents the gain and phase shift \(G(A,\omega)e^{j\varphi(A,\omega)}\) induced by a sinusoidal input of amplitude \(A\) and frequency \(\omega\), where both quantities depend on input amplitude and frequency for dynamic nonlinearities~\cite{ghirardo_state-space_2015}.

-where \( G(A, \omega) \) is the amplitude gain and \( \varphi(A, \omega) \) the corresponding phase shift.
-For dynamic nonlinearities, both quantities depend on input amplitude and frequency~\cite{ghirardo_state-space_2015}.

-The DF method is a special case of the more general method of harmonic balance, approximating nonlinear periodic solutions using only the fundamental harmonic component.
-By modeling the nonlinearity as a complex gain, the method captures how amplitude and phase of a single harmonic signal are modified when neglecting the higher harmonics.
-This approximation is reliable only when the system has strong low-pass characteristics, ensuring that higher harmonics are attenuated~\cite{khalil_nonlinear_2014}.
+As a special case of harmonic balance, the DF approximates periodic solutions using only the fundamental harmonic, treating nonlinearities as complex gains.
+This works reliably only when strong low-pass filtering attenuates higher harmonics~\cite{khalil_nonlinear_2014}.

-Despite its simplifying assumptions, the DF method has proven very useful to predict the existence and stability of oscillations in nonlinear systems.
-However, in relaxation oscillators or slow-fast systems, such as biological neurons, square-wave oscillations and abrupt nonlinear transitions violate its assumptions, leading to inaccuracies~\cite{wang_analyzing_2017, ghirardo_state-space_2015}.
-In these cases, DFs capture only qualitative oscillatory behavior, motivating alternative formulations for non-harmonic or discrete-event dynamics.
+Despite simplifying assumptions, DFs effectively predict oscillation existence and stability in many systems.
+However, relaxation oscillators and neuronal slow-fast dynamics produce abrupt transitions that violate these assumptions.
+These provide only qualitative results~\cite{wang_analyzing_2017, ghirardo_state-space_2015} and motivate alternatives for non-harmonic, event-driven systems.